pauleboutin/supervent/README.md

 # supervent

 A synthetic log generator that produces high volumes of realistic log events.
+The goal is to use AI to drive realistic event data generation at scale and across services — with zero privacy issues — for test and demo purposes.

 Event formats for various sources (an app server, Akamai, etc) are configured in config.json.
 Behavior of these configured sources will be controlled by defining scenarios (even "normal traffic" is just another scenario) that can be overlaid to simulate real-world patterns, e.g. an outage, Black Friday, a suspicious user, etc. For now, supervent just round-robins through its sources, and adds an extra key-value pair of the form "source: Cisco ASA Firewall" to each event because it's still in testing.

 There is a Python version and a Go version.
 They do the same thing.